polysimtools/pysimm/Examples/11_pim_adsorption/README.md

-Example 11: Simulation of binary mixture adsorption isotherm of CO<sub>2</sub>-CH<sub>4</sub> ideal gas mixture with CASSNADRA and PyIAST
+Example 11: Simulation of binary mixture adsorption isotherm of CO<sub>2</sub>-CH<sub>4</sub> ideal gas mixture with CASSANDRA and PyIAST
 =========================================================================================================================================
 by Alexander Demidov